 Remember the goal, and treasure, of geocaching is the fun of the hunt – not the acquisition of the cache contents.

 Travel bugs are different than trade items.
 Sometimes called “hitchhikers,” these are often intended to travel the world.
 They are fine to take as long as you promise to put it in another geocache.
 Be sure to log the travel bug number online so its owner can trace its travels.

 Trackables are always an exciting find!
-It’s fun to log them and see where all they have been before they reached you.
+It’s fun to log them and see where they have been before they reach you.
 Before heading out on our big adventure around the USA I had some family trackables made with our family photo on them.
 I had these made by Darick who was fantastic to work with and he has a really fun Geocaching website as well!
 He’s got free printable logs and lots of other neat things for you, so check it out.